 Choosing the Right Wood Species

-for Your Handcrafted Log Home
+For Your Handcrafted Log Home

-Wood Species for Log Home
+Wood Species for a Log Home

 Choosing your preferred wood species is a vital part of building your handcrafted log home.
 Some wood species have the advantage of strength and stability, while others have more character for a more rustic look.
 Another point to consider, especially in certain regions of the country, is if the wood is naturally resistant to rot, decay, and insects or pests.